Bet on every NFL Week 13 game at best betting sites, top betting apps

-How, where to bet on NFL Week 13: Best betting apps, promos, sites for Lions-Packers, Cowboys-Chiefs
+How, where to bet on NFL Week 13: Best betting apps, promos, sites for Lions-Packers, Chiefs-Cowboys

 Here's how to bet on the Week 13 NFL schedule, including Ravens vs. Bengals and Eagles vs. Bears

 Thanksgiving brings a unique Week 13 NFL schedule, with three exciting matchups on Thursday and one on Friday before a larger slate on Sunday.
 The action begins with Lions (-3) vs. Packers, Cowboys (+3.5) vs. Chiefs and Ravens (-7) vs. Bengals on Thursday, followed by Eagles (-7) vs. Bears on Friday afternoon.
+The highest over/under on the Thanksgiving NFL schedule is 52.5 points in Cowboys vs. Chiefs.
 Some of the top matchups on Sunday include Panthers (+9.5) vs. Rams, Seahawks (-9.5) vs. Vikings and Steelers (+4) vs. Bills.
 Pittsburgh has lost four of its last six games, falling into a tie with Baltimore atop the AFC North standings.
 Sunday Night Football features Commanders (+6.5) vs. Broncos, while the Patriots (-7.5) host the Giants on Monday Night Football.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 13 can read more below, along with picks for some of the biggest games.